microns-ariadne/ariadne-synapse-detector-development/README.md

-MICRONS_TMP_DIR - a directory for intermediate results and logfiles MICRONS_ROOT_DIR - a directory for the report.json file MICRONS_CLASSIFIER - the path to the synapse.pkl file to run
+MICRONS_TMP_DIR - a directory for intermediate results and logfiles MICRONS_ROOT_DIR - a directory for the report.json file

 Do the following from this directory:
 ```